Outer Space Information for Kids

-Want to make learning about space exciting for you kids?
-Get excited about it yourself!
+The best way to make learning about space exciting for your kids is to get excited about it yourself.
 Anytime you show enthusiasm about a topic, your kids will want to know more.

 Bring up cool facts about space anytime they show interest.
 Talk about new findings about space that you heard on the news.
 Find videos with great graphics to display and discuss.